-Collecting seeds and spores from naturally-occurring vegetation close to where they are to be planted is an important part of a restoration project.
+Ecosourcing is collecting seeds close to where they are to be planted.
+It's an important part of a restoration project.
 It means the plants will be suited to local conditions and more likely to survive.

-Growing from seed rather than cuttings ensures wider genetic diversity as cuttings can be all exactly the same as the plant the cutting was taken from.
-This genetic diversity is especially important with longer-lived trees.
+Growing from seed rather than cuttings ensures wider genetic diversity.
+Cuttings can be all exactly the same as the plant the cutting was taken from.
+The genetic diversity from seeds is especially important with longer-lived trees.

-Don’t expect more than 50% of seed to be naturally viable.
+Don’t expect more than 50% of seed to be viable.
 Most native seeds are only viable in the ground for one or two years.
-(There are of course exceptions – miro can take up to two years or longer to germinate).
+(There are of course exceptions – miro can take up to two years or longer to germinate.)

 Ecosourcing principles for a restoration project

 Follow these principles when carrying out an ecological restoration project.

 1. Plant species which are known to be native to the local area.

 2. The closer the seed source to the restoration project the better.

 Even in instances where species have become sparse and localised in their occurrence or have become locally extinct, the seed source for plants should be as close as possible to the restoration site.

 3. Seed should be collected from a similar ecosystem to the one being restored.